 Great Western Arcade

-Right opposite Snow-Hill train station sits a little arcade that is home to some pioneering independent retailers.
+Directly opposite Snow Hill train station, is a little arcade that is home to some pioneering independent retailers.
 Loki (wine merchant and tasting house), Anderson and Hill (delicatessen), Liquor Store (curated rare clothing store) and Bistro 1847 (vegetarian restaurant) are all worth a look.

 Started by a group of University of Birmingham Art Students 20 years ago, Ikon is the place to go for modern art, books and gifts.
 Or even coffee.

 This beautiful suburb just south of the city centre is home to an annual jazz festival in a picturesque private park.
-It is also home to some truly brilliant pubs, bars, eateries and independent retailers.
+Also, Moseley is home to some brilliant pubs, bars, eateries and independent retailers.

 Steeped in history, Birmingham’s trendy “JQ” is a must see national treasure.
 A vibrant area, with almost weekly bar and restaurants openings, this lively area of the city has everything to offer, from healthy brunches to one of a kind beer gardens and outdoor rooftops hidden amongst its small streets featuring over 200 listed buildings.